-As well as popular music studies, Karl's research is based in the subject fields of leisure studies and leisure theory.
+As well as popular music studies, Karl's research is based in the subject fields of leisure studies, sociology of leisure and leisure theory.
 He is a former Chair and of the Leisure Studies Association, and a current Ambassador for them.
 He is the Secretary of Research Committee 13 (Sociology of Leisure) of the International Sociological Association.
-He is the co-editor of a book series for Palgrave called Leisure Studies in a Global Era, and the author of a number of key monographs and textbooks on leisure.
+He is the co-editor of a book series for Palgrave called Leisure Studies in a Global Era, and another for Emerald called Alternativity and Marginalization.
+He is the author of a number of key monographs and textbooks on leisure.

 Current research interests include digital leisure, music and leisure and diaspora, heritage and tourism, nationalism and identity in music, goth sub-culture, extreme metal and extreme music, and music and leisure and cultural theory.